 - Patient- and family-friendly critical care unit: The critical care unit is designed in a unique horseshoe shape, with private rooms forming the horseshoe, an outer ring that serves as the visitor corridor, and a center area for professionals.
 Patient rooms have doors that access both the visitor and professional areas.
 Each room also has a private, handicapped-accessible bathroom, which improves infection control.
 Visitors can stay around the clock; multiple visitor lounges are located around the outside ring, some with sleeping accommodations and shower facilities.

-- Ambulatory care/cancer center: The new 49,000-square-foot ambulatory care pavilion and cancer care center incorporates similar design elements; it also has an outside waterfall and reflecting pool, which infusion and chemotherapy patients can view while receiving treatment.
+- Similar principles used in ambulatory care/cancer center and ED designs: The 49,000-square-foot ambulatory care pavilion and cancer care center incorporates similar design elements; it also has an outside waterfall and reflecting pool, which infusion and chemotherapy patients can view while receiving treatment.
+Similar principles were used in the 2011 redesign and expansion of the ED.

 Flower J. Five-star hospitals.
 Strategy+Business.
 Issue 42.
 Available at: http://www.strategy-business.com/article/06108.